dsgiitr/AIKavach/README.md

  ```
  .
 ├── LICENSE
-├── Makefile                     <- Makefile with commands like `make data` or `make train`
 ├── README.md                    <- The top-level README for developers using this project
 ├── readme_images                <- Directory for readme-related images
-├── data
-│   ├── external                 <- Data from third party sources
-│   ├── interim                  <- Intermediate data that has been transformed
-│   ├── processed                <- The final, canonical data sets for modeling
-│   └── raw                      <- The original, immutable data dump
 ├── docs                         <- A default Sphinx project; see sphinx-doc.org for details
-├── models                       <- Trained and serialized models, model predictions, or model summaries
 ├── denoiser
 │   ├── data                     <- Intermediate data that has been transformed
 │   ├── train_denoiser.py        <- Python script for training the denoiser